vindarel/common-lisp-course-in-videos/README.md

   <a href="https://framapiaf.org/@vindarel"><b> Mastodon </b></a> |
   <a href="https://twitter.com/vindarel"><b> Twitter </b></a>

   <h4> Learn the Lisp language and its ecosystem, become an effective programmer and learn how to write real-world applications.
-Avoid all the traps that I faced during my journey! </h4>
+Avoid all the traps that I faced during my journey. </h4>

 </p>

+⛱ NEW: upcoming in September, 2023: 17+ videos on MACROS!

 Guys and girls, I really like Common Lisp, it is superior to many languages out there (hello Python), but learning it isn't as easy as